 - FSO Fax Number

 - Subject SSN

 A lot of detailed information is required to conduct a background investigation.
 Information such as complete names, addresses, telephone numbers, and dates of birth for relatives will be required.
-The form the clearance applicant completes is online and permits information to be gathered even after the process fill out the form (once), complete and submit it.
+The form the clearance applicant completes is online and permits information to be gathered even after the individual completes and submits the form.
 When periodic updates are required, the applicant will only need to update information that has changed since the initial submission.
 If the applicant would like to preview the type of information that will be required, access the Questionnaire for National Security Positions(Standard Form 86) and begin collecting information so it will be available when needed.